Trippasch/CudaRayTracer/README.md

 For Linux run the command: ```cmake -DCMAKE_BUILD_TYPE=Release -S . -B build/release/``` and ```cmake --build build/release -j``` to build the application on release mode.

-**Remember to run the application from the project's root folder to load the correct paths.

 [tasks.py](https://github.com/Trippasch/CudaRayTracer/blob/master/tasks.py) python script can also be used to simplify the cmake process.
 First, you have to install the **invoke** python submodule with the command ```pip install invoke```.
 Then run ```invoke config``` to configure the project, next ```invoke build``` to build the project and finally ```invoke run``` to run the application.
 The default build type of this script is Release, but you can also specify it by using ```--build-type=Debug``` for every invoke task.